|

 blue icebergs that sail over the lake pushed by the wind towards the south,

-given the characteristic
+given the

 feature to this Patagonia lake.
 Lake Grey trail leads from Pehoe Valley